websmartbd/devpack/README.md

 - PHP **8.0+**
 - Apache with **mod_rewrite** enabled
 - MySQL / MariaDB **5.7+**
-- `AllowOverride All` in Apache config
+- `AllowOverride All` enabled in your Apache configuration

 ### Step 1 — Clone the repository